About the tummy tuck and flat belly

 Everyone’s abdominal wall contour is bound to change as years go by.
 The skin’s elasticity will decrease and will weaken the abdominal wall’s strength.
 Other important factors are build, weight (local or general fat accumulation) and possible pregnancies that have stretched the abdominal muscles.
 After a substantial weight loss a so called fat apron is often developed.
 The stretched skin and sub skin fat tissue hang like a sort of apron from the underbelly.

-People often complain when their abdominal wall changes in time.
+Complaints people have about abdominal wall changes vary.
 Sometimes it is a matter of shame: people think you might be pregnant when you are not, you cannot find appropriate clothing, or you are even ashamed for your partner.
 Sometimes the complaints are of a more mechanical nature: clothing is too tight or causes back ache as too much strain is put on the muscles.

 A surgical correction of the abdominal wall should not be seen as a substitute for losing weight.
-In case of overweight the first thing to do is lose weight, because overweight is one of the risks of complications and influences the outcome of the tummy tuck.
+In case of overweight the first thing to do is lose weight, because overweight is one of the risks of complications and influences the outcome of the operation.

 There are different techniques for correcting the abdominal wall.
 Mostly the choice is based on the outcome of the physical examination, taking into account the elasticity of the skin, the condition and aspect of the abdominal wall muscles and the amount of accumulated fat.